JackHeeley/App3Dev/SampleProgram/ReadMe.txt

     Small changes in progress_tracker to improve robustness (check expectation that progress runs forward in range from 0 to 100).
     Fixed utf8::to_guid() and removed disable warnings no longer triggered (was probably a const promise violation, just fixed).
     Improved consistency and style of string concatenations used in logging.
+84. Re-checked and revised all disabled warnings for compiler version 16.8.2